 The UN Global Compact is an agreement on responsible business management to which companies voluntarily commit.
-Over 9,200 businesses from 164 countries have pledged to uphold the 10 principles relating to human rights, labor standards, environmental protection and anti-corruption efforts defined in the UN Global Compact.
+Over 9,600 businesses from 161 countries have pledged to uphold the 10 principles relating to human rights, labor standards, environmental protection and anti-corruption efforts defined in the UN Global Compact.
 In 2000, Credit Suisse was one of the first companies to sign up to this leading international agreement, which promotes a sustainable approach to business and encourages companies in increasingly globalized markets to make universal principles and values an integral part of their strategies and their actions.
-As an active member, we report annually on our progress, attend UN Global Compact events and participate in its national networks in Switzerland and Singapore.
+As an active member, we communicate annually on the progress we have made in implementing the ten principles, and we are actively participating in the Global Compact Network Switzerland.

 The Finance Initiative of the UN Environment Programme is a global partnership of more than 200 banks, insurers and investors with the aim of promoting a sustainable approach to business within the financial sector.
 Credit Suisse was one of the first signatories of the UNEP Statement of Commitment by Financial Institutions (FI) on Sustainable Development in 1992.
 In the UNEP Statement by Financial Institutions the signatories recognize the interaction between the economy, society and the environment, and commit to sustainable development.

 In furtherance of our commitment to comply with all laws, rules and regulations applicable to our businesses in the fight against money laundering and the financing of terrorism, Credit Suisse is one of the founding members of the Wolfsberg Group.
 The Wolfsberg Group is an association of thirteen global banks which aims to develop frameworks and guidance for the management of financial crime risks, particularly with respect to Know Your Customer, Anti-Money Laundering and Counter-Terrorist Financing policies.